Skip to contentPorsche Design System

 Home, End- Moves focus to the first/last tab and activates it.

 Tabs Bar as link list Key / stateFunctionTab, Shift-TabMoves focus to next (or previous) focusable element.EnterActivates the link.
-ARIA enhancements Internal ARIA that is managed by the component: ARIAUsagerole="tablist"Indicates that the element serves as a container for a set of tabs.role="tab"Indicates the button serves as a tab control.aria-selected="BOOLEAN"Indicates whether the tab is selected and whether its associated tabpanel is visible.
-Development considerations ARIA enhancements if used as a tabbed interface The p-tabs-bar component is detached from the content (tabpanel) which belongs to the active tab.
+ARIA enhancements External ARIA provided by the aria property: ARIAUsagearia-label="STRING"Defines a string value that labels the tablist when used as a tabbed interface.aria-description="STRING"Defines a string value that adds a more detailed description of the tablist.
+The aria property applies only when the component is used as a tabbed interface with <button> children.
+It is not applied when the component is used as a link list with <a> children.
+Internal ARIA that is managed by the component: ARIAUsagerole="tablist"Indicates that the element serves as a container for a set of tabs.role="tab"Indicates the button serves as a tab control.aria-selected="BOOLEAN"Indicates whether the tab is selected and whether its associated tabpanel is visible.
+Development considerations Labelling When multiple tab bars appear on the same page, or when the purpose of the tabs is not clear from the visible tab labels alone, provide a descriptive accessible name for the tablist using the aria property, e.g.: <p-tabs-bar aria="{ 'aria-label': 'Some label for the tablist', 'aria-description': 'Some description for the tablist' }">.
+ARIA enhancements if used as a tabbed interface The p-tabs-bar component is detached from the content (tabpanel) which belongs to the active tab.
 To be truly accessible you need to provide additional ARIA attributes, because every tab (button) needs an aria-controls attribute which points to the corresponding id of the tabpanel.
 The content placeholder needs the role="tabpanel" and the attribute aria-labelledby which points to the unique id of the corresponding tab (button).
 You must also take care of the focus handling of the tabpanel.
 Therefore, the active tab panel must have a tabindex="0" to receive keyboard focus and the focus indicator must be styled accordingly.
 Use the provided focus style like this:

 p-tabs-bar ~ [tabindex='0'][role='tabpanel'] { @include pds-focus; }

-ARIA enhancements if used as a link list Route based navigation If the p-tabs-bar is used as a link list, the semantic of that UI component changes completely - from a tabbed interface where content changes happen on-site to a normal list of links where content changes are route-based.
+ARIA enhancements if used as a link list Route based navigation If the p-tabs-bar is used as a link list (navigation context), the semantics of that UI component changes completely - from a tabbed interface where content changes happen on-site to a list of links where content changes are route-based.
 Therefore, additional ARIA attributes must not be provided for tab identification.
 The p-tabs-bar component manages this also internally.
-To enhance accessibility even further, an aria-current="page" attribute should be provided to the active link.
+To enhance accessibility even further, wrap the p-tabs-bar in a <nav> element with an aria-label attribute.
+Additionally, an aria-current="page" attribute should be provided to the active link.

 In-page jump navigation If the p-tabs-bar is used as an in-page jump navigation, you should follow the same rules as for the route-based variant except that aria-current="page" should not be used.
 Tests Automated TechnologySupportAXE-Core (WCAG 2.2 AA, Best-Practice)High-Contrast Mode (light/dark)Text-Zoom (200%) Manual TechnologySupportKeyboardScreen reader (VoiceOver, NVDA)